 As noted earlier, fortunately neither a cold or allergies will ever become a serious concern for the vast majority of people.
 Indeed, most people with cold symptoms wouldn’t even need to see a doctor unless you had a fever or the symptoms persisted for longer than 10-14 days.
 For people with allergy symptoms, sometimes OTC medications just can’t bring the level of relief that they need to feel comfortable going about their daily lives.
 In these cases, it’s a good idea to see a doctor and get prescription allergy medication that can be more effective.

 If you’ve been experiencing some of the symptoms noted here and you aren’t sure whether you have a cold, allergies, the flu, or even something else, you should consider seeking out a doctor’s advice.
 TrustCare offers numerous convenient locations; you can simply walk-in to any of our urgent care clinics.
-We also offer allergy testing services so you can find out definitively if you have allergies.
 Our staff is dedicated to helping you feel better faster!